yasinuslu/nepjua/experimental/flake-parts/README.md

 #### Features

 - Individual, focused pieces of functionality
-- Independently enableable
+- Can expose flake outputs directly
 - Located in `features/` under each system type
 - Each feature is a single .nix file

 #### Bundles

 - Collections of related features
-- Use `mkDefault` to enable features
-- Can be overridden by user configuration
+- Can expose combined flake outputs
 - Located in `bundles/` under each system type
 - Each bundle is a single .nix file

-#### Hosts

-- System-specific configurations
-- Can include user-specific settings
-- Located in `modules/hosts/{nixos,darwin}`
-- Each host is a single .nix file

 ### Directory Structure